Blackpink: 2010–2016: Formation and pre-debut activities

-Jisoo was revealed as the new group's third member on June 15, 2016.
-She joined YG Entertainment as a trainee in July 2011 and appeared in several advertisements and music videos in her pre-debut years, including "Spoiler + Happy Ending" (2014) from Epik High's studio album Shoebox and Hi Suhyun's music video "I'm Different" (2014).
-She also made a cameo appearance in 2015 drama The Producers.

-Rosé was the final member to be revealed, on June 22, 2016.
+Jisoo, the group's lead vocalist, was revealed as the third member on June 15, 2016.
+She joined YG Entertainment as a trainee in July 2011 and appeared in several advertisements and music videos in her pre-debut years, including the music videos for Epik High's "Spoiler + Happy Ending" (2014) from their album Shoebox and Hi Suhyun's "I'm Different" (2014).
+Jisoo also made a cameo appearance in the 2015 drama The Producers.
+Rosé, the group's lead vocalist and main dancer, was the final member to be revealed, on June 22, 2016.
 She ranked first among 700 applicants in the 2012 YG Entertainment audition in Australia, after which she signed a trainee contract with the label and moved to Seoul to begin training.
 She featured in G-Dragon's track "Without You" (2012) from One of a Kind, credited as "? from YG New Girl Group" until her official public introduction.

 On June 29, YG Entertainment confirmed that the new girl group would have four members instead of the originally planned nine and revealed its official name as Blackpink.
-According to a label representative, the group's name meant "pretty isn't everything" and symbolized that "they are a team that encompasses not only beauty, but also great talent."
+According to a label representative, the group's name meant "pretty isn't everything" and symbolized that "they are a team that encompasses not only beauty, but also great talent".
 Jisoo later disclosed in a press conference that other group names under consideration included Pink Punk, Baby Monster, and Magnum.
 Blackpink released their first dance practice video on July 6, which garnered much public attention.
 On July 29, YG Entertainment confirmed that Blackpink's debut would be on August 8, 2016.